gnarr/ok/README.md

 [12]: https://hub.docker.com/r/gnarr/ok/tags

-A minimal Rust web server that responds with `OK` on HTTP request.
+A minimal Rust webserver that responds with `OK` on HTTP request.
 It's designed to be a tiny, zero-dependency binary that listens on a configurable port.

 ## Quick Start